autocrossblog/autocrossblog.github.io/_posts/2009-05-04-updates-from-the-weekend.md

 last_modified_at: '2024-04-30T11:05:24+23:00'
 permalink: updates-from-the-weekend
 image:
-categories:  [ 240z, Datsun, MegaSquirt, Engine, Friends ]
+categories: [ 240z, datsun, megasquirt, engine, friends ]

 ---
 So I spoke with my Megasquirt Guru last week a few times, and again this weekend, and even had him show up in my driveway to help wrench on the car today!